 My experience with the books has been amazing.
 The exercises really help you heal from the damage that the IA has inflicted and helps you grieve and build a new healthy relationship.
 For the IA it helps the IA start to own their behaviors and teaches them the discipline of recovery not only for their marriage but for themselves to become healthy again and be able to have meaningful relationships with people other than their spouse.
 IA doesn’t just have impact on the spouse, but on the family, and on friends, and coworkers.
 When the IA starts to get healthy, everyone notices the change in their demenour, in their ability to engage in more meaningful conversation, etc.

 As with any addiction, you must, as the spouse, understand that whether your marriage survives is up to the IA.
 If the IA wants their addiction they will choose their addiction.
 If the IA wants their marriage they will work the program and get healthy and come back to the marriage.

 It’s a bitter pill to swallow, but it’s reality.
 No one can make an addict want to get healthy.
 The addict has to want to be healthy themselves or they will be sober reluctantly, not recovering willingly.

 If anyone has experience with this, comment below, and if you have questions don’t hesitate to reach out to Heart to Heart Counseling or you can email me about my experience.

 If you’re not experiencing Intimacy Anorexia but currently struggling from healing from broken trust, struggles with daily communication, and a break down in your sex life, I have a program that is for you!
-It’s my Relationship Reboot program where I work with couples struggling in trust, communication, and sexual intimacy.
-If you want to have a FREE 45-minute strategy session with me to see if we are a good fit and figure out what you need to get your relationship in the right direction, schedule a session with me.
+It’s my Relationship Reset program where I work with couples struggling in trust, communication, and sexual intimacy.
+If you want to have a strategy session with me to see if we are a good fit and figure out what you need to get your relationship in the right direction, schedule a session with me.
 Let’s talk!